mancsedmon29/Navigation-Menu-Master/README.md

 ## Now Style the Elements using CSS (Cascade StyleSheet)

-In CSS file, we need to import the online font using `@import url()` fonts from google fonts using `Montserrat` fonts.
+In CSS file, we need to import the online font using `@import url()` fonts from Google fonts using `Montserrat` fonts.
 This CSS code is importing a Google Font called "Montserrat".
 The @import rule is used to import external CSS stylesheets.
 The URL provided is a link to the Google Fonts API, which fetches the CSS styles for the "Roboto" font with various weights and styles.
 The `display=swap` parameter ensures that the font is displayed immediately while it is being fetched.

 ```
 https://fonts.googleapis.com/css2?family=Montserrat:ital,wght@0,100..900;1,100..900&display=swap